google/ads-api-report-fetcher/README.md

 ## Expressions and Macros
 > *Note*: currently expressions are supported only in NodeJS version.

-As noted before both Ads queries and BigQuery queries support macros.
+As noted eariler both Ads queries and BigQuery queries support macros.
 They are named values than can be passed alongside parameters (e.g. command line, config files) and substituted into queries.
 Their syntax is `{name}`.
 On top of this queries can contain expressions.
 The syntax for expressions is `${expression}`.
 They will be executed right after macros substitution.
 So macros can contain expressions inside.
 Both expressions and macros deal with query text before submitting it for execution.
-Inside expression block we can do anything that support MathJS library - see https://mathjs.org/docs/index.html plus work with date and time.
+Inside expression block we can do anything that the MathJS library supports - see https://mathjs.org/docs/index.html, plus work with date and time.
 It's all sort of arithmetic operations, strings and dates manipulations.

 One typical use-case - evaluate date/time expressions to get dynamic date conditions in queries.
 These are when you don't provide